 Laura gives the drill a good yank and the Veeni drops to the floor like a cast-off puppet.
 I realize that I haven’t been sprayed with milkshake.

-“Jesus!”
-I reach up and pull blood and gore out of my hair.
+“Jesus,” I reach up and pull blood and gore out of my hair.
 “Was there nothing else you could use to kill him?
 What are you doing up here, anyway?”
 I hear my voice rising octaves as I go, panic chasing it higher and higher.
 “That drill.
 What the fuck are you doing up here with that fucking drill?”

 “You’re welcome, you asshole,” Laura shouts.
 “I’ll let the next guy disembowel you.
 I’ll even tell him to start at your anus and save your tiny balls for last.”

-“Hey!
+“Hey.
 You threw a wrench at my head not fifteen minutes ago.
 For all I know, you went through this fucker to get to me.”

 “You are the most inconsiderate, ungrateful, selfish wretch I have ever known.”
 Laura revs the drill.
 “I’d really like to shove this up your nose.”